Events and absences

 Example: An event lasts 2 hours, divided into 4 thematic units (4 x 0.5 hours).

-Place: This is where you specify where this appointment will take place.
+Place: This is where you specify where this event will take place.
 This could be a location or the exact room name, for example.

-Description: Here you can optionally add a description for the appointment.
+Description: Here you can optionally add a description for the event.

 Preparation/Follow-up: If you would like to give participants a pre- or post-assignment for the respective event, you can add it here.
 It will be displayed in the calendar if the dates are synchronized with the course calendar (Course Administration > Settings > Implementation tab).